mattf1n/mattf1n.github.io/content/posts.md

+## The TNT game :space_invader:

+There has been an idea rolling around in my brain for the past few days.
+Inspired by [the NAND game](http://nandgame.com/), my course Math 101: Sets, Groups, and Topology from Fall 2019 taught by [Sebastien Vasey](http://people.math.harvard.edu/~sebv/index.html) (thank you to my sister Annabelle for suggesting and taking it with me,) and the book [Gödel, Escher, Bach](https://en.wikipedia.org/wiki/Gödel,_Escher,_Bach) by Douglas Hofstadter which I am currently reading, I have been imagining a 'game' where the user begins with a small set of axioms and rules from  which they build theorems of increasing complexity.
+It could be modeled closely after the [TNT system](https://en.wikipedia.org/wiki/Typographical_Number_Theory) proposed by Hofstadter with controls along the lines of those in NAND, and a series of goals first to establish basic properties of addition, multiplication, and so on, eventually proving profound mathematical concepts like Fermat's last theorem (about which I recently read a [book by Simon Singh](https://www.goodreads.com/book/show/38412.Fermat_s_Enigma), given to me as a Christmas present.)

+I'm not sure exactly how something like [Gödel's incompleteness theorems](https://en.wikipedia.org/wiki/G%C3%B6del%27s_incompleteness_theorems) could be incorporated into the game.
+It's something I will have to keep thinking about.

+---

 ## Notice anything new?

 I overhauled the look of this site by ditching [Marx](https://github.com/mblode/marx) and making my own custom CSS file. :nail_care: I wanted an academic look for the site so I found [Latin Modern](https://github.com/slashfoo/lmweb) for web (LM is the $\LaTeX$ default font.)
 Also, inspired by [Butterick's Practical Typography](https://practicaltypography.com/) which is an amazing online book, I decided to go with more subtle links.
 They are now all [small caps]().
 The downside of this is that links do not pop out so much.
 Upside is that the focus is now more on the text!